RouganStriker/team-generator/README.md

+# Overview

+Generate random teams by specifying the number of teams and a list of members.
+Each team will be assigned a random name based on [http://www.fantasynamegenerators.com/mascot-names.php](http://www.fantasynamegenerators.com/mascot-names.php).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+## `docker-compose up`

+Run the app in a docker container.

 ### `npm start`